 With the process of creating working definition being so important, not just to national but international wide company communication, and enabling companies to communicate and implement sustainability into their practices, we would like to offer our insights into how common definitions can be modified to help firm create the strategies and engagements necessary to drive a meaningful programming at the local level.

 As a starting point, we would like to offer the following as definitions for common broad categories of sustainability:

-- Economic sustainability – The use of various strategies for employing existing resources optimally so that that a responsible and beneficial balance can be achieved over the longer term.
-Issues of importance include: equitable resource allocation, minimal waste, steady economic growth, long term inclusive economic development plan, sustainable corporate business models
+- Economic sustainability – The use of various strategies for employing existing resources optimally so that a responsible and beneficial balance can be achieved over the longer term.
+Issues of importance include: equitable resource allocation, minimal waste, steady economic growth, long-term inclusive economic development plan, sustainable corporate business models

 More narrowly, we can discuss sustainability in two aspects: social and technical.
 The social side has had considerably less attention in public and includes aspects such as creating a community of collaboration and giving, creating a healthy workspace, and staff engagement programs.
 On the technical side, environmental and economic sustainability can come into play, on a large scale in manufacturing and supply chains, and also on a small scale in offices, and day to day operations.

 But how do companies transfer this theory into their business?
 And how can they communicate well to staff the operations that address both company growth and sustainable ideals?
 Here we outline an example identified through interviews with high-level decision makers and managers in the field.